Asunción: The seven treasures of cultural heritage material of Asunción

-The choice of the seven treasures of cultural heritage material has been developed Asunción during the months of April and May 2009.
-Promoted by the "Organización Capital Americana de la Cultura", with the collaboration of the Paraguayan authorities participating in the election was carried out with the intention to disclose the material cultural heritage of Assumption.
+The selection of the seven treasures of cultural heritage material took place in Asunción during the months of April and May 2009.
+Promoted by the "Organización Capital Americana de la Cultura", with the collaboration of the Paraguayan authorities participating in the election was carried out with the intention to disclose the material cultural heritage of Asunción.

 A total of 45 candidates have chosen to become one of the treasures of cultural heritage material Assumption.
-The result of the vote, which involved 12,417 people, is as follows:
+The result of the vote, which involved 12,417 people, is as follows: Palacio de los López, the National Pantheon of Heroes, the Cabildo, the Metropolitan Cathedral, the Guaraní Hotel, the Municipal Theater and the Church of the Holy Trinity.